 Customer and Program Specific Data

 The EDCs and their contractors (ICSPs and ECs) are encouraged to collect and apply customer-specific or program-specific data in the ex ante and/or ex post savings calculations for as many open variables as possible to reflect most accurate savings values.
-Site-specific data or information should be used for measures with important variations in one or more input values (e.g. delta watts, efficiency level, equipment capacity, operating hours).
-Customer-specific data comes directly from the measure application form or application process and/or EDC data gathering, such as, facility staff interviews, posted schedules, building monitoring systems (BMS), panel data, or metered data.
+Site-specific data or information should be used for measures with important variations in one or more input values (e.g., delta watts, efficiency level, equipment capacity, operating hours).
+Customer-specific data comes directly from the measure application form or application process and/or EDC data gathering, such as facility staff interviews, posted schedules, building monitoring systems (BMS), panel data, or metered data.
 In addition, standard input values for stipulated variables and default values for some open variables provided in this TRM are to be based on evaluations completed in Pennsylvania or best available measured or industry data, available from other jurisdictions or industry associations.
 The EDCs may use default values for open variables in the TRM if customer-specific or program-specific information is unreliable or the EDCs cannot obtain the information.

 Values for exact variables that should be determined using customer-specific information are clearly described in the measure protocols in this TRM.
-This methodology will provide the EDCs with more flexibility to use customer-specific data, when available obtained from their application process and evaluations to improve the accuracy and reliability of savings.
+This methodology will provide the EDCs with more flexibility to use customer-specific data, when available, obtained from their application process and evaluations to improve the accuracy and reliability of savings.

 End-use Categories & Thresholds for Using Default Values